 - Lines at the corner of the mouth

-The Vampire facelift is a highly effective, non surgical solution for several aesthetic issues of the face.
+The PRP facelift is a highly effective, non surgical solution for several aesthetic issues of the face.
 However, the treatment may not be ideal for everyone.
 Depending on your unique circumstances, your cosmetic goals may be better served with other solutions, such as BOTOX®.

 All PRP is Not Created Equal